15 Of The Best Restaurants In The Yorkshire Dales To Try

 2. Beck Hall

-A hotel that’s had us returning year after year with our pooch in toe, Beck Hall has a lot of fantastic qualities (its uber dog-friendly nature being one of them), including its beautifully decorated waterside restaurant.
+A hotel that’s had us returning year after year with our pooch in tow, Beck Hall has a lot of fantastic qualities (its uber dog-friendly nature being one of them), including its beautifully decorated waterside restaurant, which is England’s first 100% plant-based hotel.
+Using the best ingredients from local suppliers, the Dales spot creates mind-blowing plant-based seasonal dishes that are uncompromisingly delicious, wholesome and indulgent.

 Beck Hall, Cove Rd, Malham, Skipton, BD23 4DJ.